CodeProSpecialist/working-config.json-file-for-2025-freqtrade-coin-trading-robot/README.md

 # working-config.json-file-for-2025-freqtrade-coin-trading-robot
 working config.json file for freqtrade 2025 version.

+Below is for freqtrade whitelist coin list that is generated from a python program to get profitable coins to buy

 use this command to run freqtrade on the command line with any strategy:

 freqtrade trade --userdir ~/freqtrade_data/user_data --config ~/freqtrade_data/config.json --strategy Bandtastic

 ---------------------
 # Coin List Writer